 See all the Grandrally models here.

-One of the most unique looks off Zodiac’s collection is the Astrographic, a small line of watches that have a distinct look, having a retro aesthetic with contemporary features.
+One of the most unique looks of Zodiac’s collection is the Astrographic, a small line of watches that have a distinct look, having a retro aesthetic with contemporary features.

 The Astrographic line was first introduced in 1969.
 The feature that makes it unique is the floating hour and minute hands and a small red dot (the moon) that orbits the dial while counting the seconds.
 The new versions that can be bought today still stay true to these features, but have a few updates such as Fossil’s automatic STP 1-11 caliber, and a 44-hour power reserve.

-Most of the models on the website are sold out as of writing time, but you can try your luck in third party sites like Amazon and Ebay (more on these later).
+Most of the models on the website are sold out as of writing time, but you can try your luck on third-party sites like Amazon and eBay (more on these later).

 Zodiac Sea Dragon collection